You must be at least 18 years old to volunteer at Tinderbox.

 By clicking “Sign up as a volunteer,” you will find an overview of available shifts.

-The number of working hours depends on when you work and the scope of the task.
+The number of volunteer hours depends on when you work and the type of role you choose.

 Typical number of hours:

-Depending on the team, your hours may be spread over several days or concentrated into a single day.
+Depending on your team, your shifts may be spread across several days (typically two) or combined into a single day.

-Please note: As a general rule, it is not possible to arrive late, leave early, or make changes.
-Shifts are the same for everyone – and your fellow volunteers rely on your full participation.
+Please note: As a general rule, it is not possible to arrive late, leave early, or make changes to your shifts, as the schedules are the same for everyone on the team – and your fellow volunteers are counting on your full participation.

 TIMEOUT